lsst-ts/observatory-controls-docs/System-Testing-Deployments-and-Upgrades/Control-System-Upgrade/Deployment-Activities/index.rst

         * The script will pause again here.
 Do not proceed further with the script, but leave it alive.
     #.
 The above now represents a minimal system that other system principles can be allowed to start their daemons/CSCs.
         * Use the site specific Slack channel (:ref:`Summit <Pre-Deployment-Activities-Summit-Slack-Announce>`, :ref:`TTS <Pre-Deployment-Activities-TTS-Slack-Announce>`) to inform the system principles.
+          In particular notify the people doing the camera upgrade that they can proceed to :ref:`Stage 2<camera-install-stage-2>`.
     #.
 Startup Rest of Kubernetes Services.
         * Go back to where your running ``sync_apps.py`` script is and type ``go`` and enter to proceed with syncing the rest of the apps.
         * The rest of the apps will be synced automatically so no further intervention is necessary.